Rights

 Simply put, you cannot be taken into custody without probable cause.
 Establishing probable cause is usually done by affidavit, or letter, written by investigators or prosecutors, that contains enough compelling information to merit either search or arrest.

-That said, you’re entitled to know specific charges against you and some Harrisburg Law Firms I recommend will attest to this.
+That said, you’re entitled to know specific charges against you and some law firms will attest to this.
 Granted, in this example we use theft, but you still need to know any accompanying charges (fleeing, etc.) attached to your arrest.
 Police cannot (although they’d love to) arrest random people for the perception of crimes; at best, 48 hours is the longest one can be held without formal arrest.

 Sometimes you’ll be arrested under preliminary charges which may change as information regarding the investigation becomes available.
 Just know, regardless, that any accused person has the right to know what charges they’re being detained for; the arraignment process uncovers why you’re being charged.